Fellows, Researchers, and Assistants

 Mouhamadou Kane is an international lawyer, banker and development finance practitioner whose research and practice focuses on the intersections between law and development, public policy and development finance.
 His experience includes working for more than a decade at the Islamic Development Bank, were he participated in over thirty multi-million dollars developmental projects in about 25 countries in sub-Saharan Africa, Central Asia and the Middle-East and North Africa.
 He currently assists the Organization of Islamic Cooperation in establishing a permanent investment dispute settlement organ and leads the process towards the adoption of a dispute settlement protocol by the Council of Foreign Ministers.
 Previously, he worked as an Assistant Professor of law at the University of Cergy-Pontoise in Paris, as Research Scholar with the university’s Research Center on Public and Private International Law and as legal consultant for the Geneva-based International Trade Centre (ITC).
 He is a former visiting researcher at Saint-Louis University’s Center for International and Comparative Law in Missouri, a former Hubert Humphrey Leadership Fellow at Boston University (BU), and a former Research Fellow with BU Global Development Policy Center’s Global Economic Governance Initiative (GEGI).
 He is the Founding Executive Director of the African Center of International Law Practice (ACILP), a Senegal-based think-tank that helps African countries bridge the gap between international law and public policy.
 His most recent publications include authoring chapters in the 2017 and 2018 editions of the Yearbook on International Investment Law & Policy and collaborating in the book entitled: “Rethinking International Investment Governance: Principles for the 21st Century” (2018).
 He holds a Ph.D in law from Cergy-Pontoise University and an MPA from the London School of Economics and Political Science (LSE).

-Mirtha Kastrapeli is the founder and CEO of Beyond Alpha, a specialized research and consulting firm that helps institutional investors adopt investment and business models that target social and environmental outcomes, in addition to traditional market outperformance.
-Most recently, she was the Global Head of State Street’s Center for Applied Research, an independent think tank designed to provide insights about the future of the investment industry.
+Mirtha Kastrapeli is Executive Director and Sector Head for Consumers, ESG Corporate Ratings Research at ISS.
+She was the founder and CEO of Beyond Alpha, a specialized research and consulting firm that helps institutional investors adopt investment and business models that target social and environmental outcomes, in addition to traditional market outperformance.
+Previously, she was the Global Head of State Street’s Center for Applied Research, an independent think tank designed to provide insights about the future of the investment industry.
 In this capacity, she co-authored multiple papers, including the 2019 study ‘The Big Shift; Finding a New Center of Gravity for the Investment Industry.’
 She has over fifteen years of experience in the private and public sector, analyzing capital markets, and helping shape public policy.
 She spent seven years as a Global Macro Strategist at State Street Global Markets in Boston.
 In the public sector, she served as an advisor to the Secretary-General of the Ministry of Economics in Nicaragua.
 She also worked at the Economic and Commercial Office of the US Embassy in Managua, where she received a Meritorious Honor Award by the US Department of State.
 She earned a Bachelor’s degree from Ave Maria College in Nicaragua and a Master’s degree in Business Administration from the Brandeis International Business School.

 Leila Kazemi is a political economist and governance expert who has been leading CCSI's work on the Politics of Extractive Industries, a multi-year project grappling with the ways in which power, interests, incentives, and characteristics of political systems shape how extractive industry projects are developed, their ultimate outcomes, and the fate of governance interventions designed to improve these.
 The goal of the project is to help advance more politically-informed and impactful work on extractives governance.
 Prior to that, as a long-time consultant, she provided research, analysis, policy advice, and program development support on issues pertaining to the governance of extractive industries, business and human rights, and human rights and development to a range of organizations including the World Bank, Natural Resource Governance Institute, Ford Foundation, Social Science Research Council, Foundation for the UN Global Compact, Purpose, and the Carbon War Room.
 She holds a Master's degree from the London School of Economics and received her Doctorate in Political Science in 2010 from Columbia University, where her research focused on the relationship between the governance of foreign investments and host state sovereignty.